thesolarnomad/lora-serialization/README.md

 This fully unit-tested library allows you to encode your data on the Arduino site and decode it on the [TTN](https://staging.thethingsnetwork.org/) side.
 It provides both a C-based encoder and a JavaScript-based decoder.

+Since version 2.2.0 there is also an encoder for the TTN side.

 ## In short

+## Encoding on Arduino, decoding in TTN
 Arduino side:
 ```cpp
 #include "LoraMessage.h"